HarpoonHarry/Krnl-source/README.md

 Info:
 I know Krnl is public but i got nothing to do sooo YEA ENJOY THE SOURCE!!!

-# Improving the source if you want
+# Improve the source if you want
 You can improve any part of the source by [forking the repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo)